YggUtils/yggutils.github.io/README.md

 ---

-YggUtils is a lightweight Java server wrapper that injects [authlib-injector](https://github.com/yushijinhun/authlib-injector) into any Minecraft server's JVM at launch — enabling custom Yggdrasil authentication on hosting environments where you cannot set JVM arguments directly.
+YggUtils is a lightweight Java server wrapper that injects [authlib-injector](https://github.com/yushijinhun/authlib-injector) into any Minecraft server's JVM at launch, enabling custom Yggdrasil authentication on hosting environments where you cannot set JVM arguments directly.

 ## Documentation